Anku5hk/ML-Projects/my_resources_list.md

 This resources are compiled of materials that I consider good and are mostly freely accessible to everyone.
 I hope anyone taking thier journey into ML/DL world to have a smooth ride with top-class study material without burning thier pockets.
 I'll keep updating as new resources are build/found.
-And if you are still confused which deep learning library to learn, you should learn both Tensorflow/Pytorch.
+And if you are still confused between Tensorflow and Pytorch just learn both.
+But thier is also [TRAX](https://github.com/google/trax).
+So keep learning..

 ## Learn Python
 * [Slither Into Python](https://www.slitherintopython.com/) has everything of basics python to get you started as you begin.